Two heads are hungrier than one.

 - The Ogres of GURPS: Banestorm are among the Elder Folk of Yrth but by far the least advanced of everyone; even the orcs are cultured and intelligent compared to them.
 Their only saving grace is that they're stronger and tougher than every other species.

-- In the older Changeling The Dreaming, "ogre" was often used to refer to Unseelie Trolls, but Ogres proper were a separate race of fae associated exclusively with the Unseelie Court.
+- In the older Changeling The Dreaming, "ogre" was often used to refer to Unseelie Trolls, but Ogres proper were a separate race of fae associated exclusively with a faction of the Unseelie Court.
 They're typically extremely strong and resilient, but dumber than lobotomized rocks.

 - Ogres in Shadowrun are a variant of Orc who are actually rather short.
 Also hairless, with protruding jaws.